 Old Town, also known as Zona Romantica or The Romantic Zone, is one of the most popular areas in Puerto Vallarta.
 It’s the official gaybourhood, and where I am currently living.

 If you don’t mind a bit of noise, it’s a great place to live, with many residential apartments alongside boutique hotels.

 There are activities to partake in every night; the only problem you’ll have here is going out too much!

-It’s always a party here, so this isn’t a place to be if you want some peace and quiet.
-But if you’re looking for a place where you can step out your door and find live music and dance floors, then it’s a great choice.
+It’s always a party here, so this isn’t a place to be if you want peace.
+But if you’re looking for a place to step out your door and find live music and dance floors, this is the place to be.

 Another benefit of living in Zona Romantica is that you’ll be close to Los Muertos Pier, where you can take boats to secluded beaches like Quimixto and Yelapa.

-In the surrounding area, you’ll find gorgeous hiking trails in the Sierra Madre mountains, making this a great choice to live in if you want to partake in some of the great outdoor activities Puerto Vallarta has on offer.
+You’ll find gorgeous hiking trails in the Sierra Madre mountains in the surrounding area, making this a great choice to live in if you want to partake in some of the great outdoor activities Puerto Vallarta offers.